aws-samples/non-profit-blockchain/ngo-lambda/README2.md

 ~/non-profit-blockchain/ngo-lambda/createLambda.sh
 ```

-If you get an error indicating `Function already exist: ngo-lambda-function`, you can update the deployment bundle of the existing Lambda by executing this script:
+If you get an error indicating `Function already exists: ngo-lambda-function`, you can update the deployment bundle of the existing Lambda by executing this script:

 ```
 ~/non-profit-blockchain/ngo-lambda/updateLambda.sh